k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 For exmaple, if the driver type is uio(i.e. igb_uio.ko) then there are specific device files to add in Device Spec.
 For vfio-pci, device files are different.
 And if it is Linux kernel network driver then there is no device file to be added.

-The idea here is, user creates a resource config for each resource pool as shown in [Config parameters](#config-parameters) by specifying the resource name, a list of device PCI addresses, whether the resources are physical functions or virtual functions(`"sriovMode": true`) and its type.
+The idea here is, user creates a resource config for each resource pool as shown in [Config parameters](#config-parameters) by specifying the resource name, a list resource "selectors".

-If `"sriovMode": true` is given for a resource config then plugin will look for virtual functions(VFs) for all the devices listed in `"rootDevices"` and export the discovered VFs as allocatable extended resource list.
-Otherwise, plugin will export the root devices themsleves as the allocatable extended resources.
+The device plugin will initially discover all PCI network resources in the host and populate an initial "device list".
+Each "resource pool" then applies its selectors on this list and add devices that satisfies the selectors constraints.
+Each selector narrows down the list of devices for the resource pool.
+Currently, the selectors are applied in following order:

+1. "vendors" - The vendor hex code of device
+2. "devices" - The device hex code of device
+2. "drivers" - The driver name the device is registered with

 ### Workflow